drcmda/react-contextual/README.md

 }
 ```

+## Raw contexts of any kind

-You can also use `context` for any or several regular React context object(s).
+You can also use `context` HOC for any or several regular React context object(s).
 The context values will be mapped to the components regular props very similar to how Redux operates.
+This makes it super easy to deal with multiple contexts which would cause severe nesting otherwise.

 ```js
 import React from 'react'